 It depends on your personal automobile policy.
 Some policies include rental cars.
 If you have the OPCF 27 endorsement, it will apply to rental cars.

 If you are involved in an accident and don't have collision coverage, but you're not at fault, damages to your vehicle will still be covered.
-However, in the case of a hit-and-run, you would only be covered under the collision coverage portion of your insurance if you had the coverage.
-It is important to note that even if you are not at fault, you would not be covered during a hit-and-run without collision coverage.
+However, in the case of a hit and run, you would only be covered under the collision coverage portion of your insurance if you had the coverage.
+It is important to note that even if you are not at fault, you would not be covered during a hit and run without collision coverage.

-Categories | Auto |
+| Categories | Industry NewsAuto |

-Tags | Auto Coverage |
+| Tags | Auto CoverageFAQsAccidents |